maclennann/csharp-crossplat-service-demo/README.md

 (or: I just heard about TopShelf today and wanted to try it out)

+Look for a short blog post in a day or two for a quick overview of the important parts. or just look through the code.

 This repository contains a C# project called "TopShelfTest."
 It is a [NancyFX](http://nancyfx.org/) web application that uses [TopShelf](http://topshelf-project.com/) to provide service configuration.
+In short, it provides a basic, minimalistic, cross-platform C# web service.

 It is meant to explore C# cross-platform compatibility between .NET and Mono (Linux, specifically) for simple web services, and the feasibility of targeting for both platforms simultaneously.
 Both from a development and packaging/deployment perspective.